Owmacohe/Descant/README.md

 ## Installation

 1. Install the latest release from the [GitHub repository](https://github.com/Owmacohe/Descant/releases), unzip it, and place the folder into your Unity project's `Packages` folder.
-2. return to Unity, and the package should automatically be recognized and visible in the **Package Manager**.
+2. Return to Unity, and the package should automatically be recognized and visible in the **Package Manager**.
 3. A sample scene can be found at: `Descant/Examples/Test_Scene.unity`.
 4. Opening this scene may prompt you to install **Text Mesh Pro**.
-Simple click on **Import TMP Essentials** to do so.
+Simply click on **Import TMP Essentials** to do so.